Management Discussion and Analysis Report

 PERFORMANCE ANALYSIS

-The profitability for the year ended 31st March 2022 was impacted mainly due reduction of profits in our Associates, and the significant decrease in the value of our investments in MSX marked at market value.
+The profitability for the year ended 31st March 2023 was improved mainly on account of fair value gain on our investment classified at fair value.

-AAI maintains a cautiously optimistic approach with the core focus on manufacturing, financial services and education sector.
+AAI maintains a cautiously optimistic approach with a core focus on manufacturing, financial services and the education sector.
 We have a strong manufacturing cluster which has constantly produced good returns.
-Our other clusters, financial services and education,have high growth potential.
-Our investments are mostly long-termand we have a very small amount of trading investments.
-Our objective is to ensure that we increase the profitability and consequently the value of each of our investment.
+Our other clusters, financial services and education, have high growth potential.
+Our investments are mostly long-term.
+Our objective is to ensure that we increase the profitability and consequently the value of each of our investments.

-Our investment portfolio as of 31st March 2022 by clusters is as follows:
+Our investment portfolio as of 31st March 2023by clusters is as follows:

-Our returns and our share of net assets of our associates and other significant investments for the year ended 31st March 2022are as follows:
+Our returns and our share of net assets of our associates and other significant investments for the year ended 31st March 2023are as follows:

 Associates